Rajouri Garden: Overview

+Rajouri Garden was developed on land acquired from Basai Darapur, a former village, through planned urban development.

 Rajouri Garden is also home to many western-style indoor shopping malls.
 These malls are located next to the Rajouri Garden Delhi metro stops.
 The malls include TDI Mall, TDI Paragon Mall, Shoppers Stop, City Square, West Gate Mall, and Pacific Mall.

 Rajouri Garden is also one of the 70 constituencies of the Delhi Legislative Assembly.

 Surrounding areas to Rajouri Garden are Khyala village, Mayapuri, Tagore Garden, Subhash Nagar, Shivaji Enclave, Shivaji Vihar, Raja Garden, Vishal Enclave, Punjabi Bagh, Hari Nagar, Kirti Nagar, Tagore Garden, Ramesh Nagar, and Moti Nagar.
 The neighbourhood is known for the passion for cars amongst its residents.
 The private bungalows in A, B, C, D, F, G, H, M, N, T blocks have a number of private houses and the Red, Green, Yellow and LIG DDA Apartments as well.

 Name

-It shares its name and is likely named after "Rajouri" which is a district of Jammu region in the Indian state of Jammu and Kashmir.
+Rajouri Garden was named after Rajouri district of J&K, because people from that region named the place when they created the settlement here in Delhi after Partition.